Learn words and sentences from English to Nepali languages easily with explanation of each word meaning in detail.

 Ram-ram is used to greet in Terai regions, Ram is the name of the Hindu male Lord as described in the holy book Ramayana.

 Lhasso, fyafulla is another way of greeting in one of the community in Nepal.

 There are many ways of greeting in different communities of Nepal but Namaste is the common way of greeting in all communities.

 Timi-lai na-de-khay-ko dhe-rai bha-yo

 तिमीलाई नदेखेको धेरै भयो । Here Timi means you, nadekhayko means not seen and dherai bhayo means long time.
-If you want to say to elder person then you can “Tapai” or “Hajur” instead of Timi.
-To friends of younger people you can use the word “Timi”.
+If you want to say to an elderly person then you can “Tapai” or “Hajur” instead of Timi.
+To friends of younger people, you can use the word “Timi”.